vAndrewKarma/Typescript-Express-StarterKit/README.md

 ## Usage

-- **Development**: Run the application in development mode with automatic restart using the following command:
+- **Development**: Run the application in development mode with automatic restart using the following command: <br>
 `npm run dev`

 - **Production**: Run the application a docker container using the docker-compose: <br>